-Most heating oil suppliers offer the choice between Standard Kerosene and Premium Kerosene to heat your home.
-There are a host of benefits which may influence your decision to choose the premium heating oil product, but what exactly is it?
+Most domestic fuel suppliers offer the choice between Standard Kerosene and Premium Kerosene to heat your home.
 Premium heating oil is quite simply, standard kerosene, with an additive, which is usually added at the point of delivery and works to improve the efficiency of your heating oil.

 So Why Use Premium Heating Oil?

-Premium Heating Oil can help deal with this problem, as well as providing a number of benefits:
+Premium kerosene oil can help deal with this problem, as well as providing a number of benefits:

 - Helps to disperse sludge build up from the bottom of your tank that could cause filter or injector blockages.
 This also helps to provide a consistent temperature output.